-Students begin being in the classroom full-time on February 6, 2023.
-Full-time, full-responsibility student teaching begins any time after that date.
-Below is a suggested schedule for Dual Endorsement and Single Endorsement student teaching.
+Students begin full-time student teaching on February 6, 2023.
+Below is a suggested schedule for SPED, ELL, and Gen Ed student teaching.
 These dates are flexible.
 For example, if it works better for a SPED student to begin student teaching with the Gen Ed mentor teacher, the dates can be switched.
 What is important about the timeline is that mentor teachers and teacher candidates are communicating about the schedule.

-Sample Dual Endorsement (SPED) Schedule - 15 Weeks Total:
+Sample SPED Schedule - 15 Weeks Total: